Sushi: Sushi in the West

-The common theme in origin stories is that surrounding the roll in rice made it more appealing to western consumers who had never eaten traditional sushi.
-This innovation led to the eventual creation of countless rolls across North America and the world.

 For example, the "Norway roll" is another variant of uramakizushi filled with tamago (omelette), imitation crab and cucumber, rolled with shiso leaf and nori, topped with slices of Norwegian salmon, garnished with lemon and mayonnaise.

 Although most Western sushi creations are rare in Japan, a notable exception to this is the use of salmon.
 The Japanese have eaten salmon since prehistory; however, caught salmon in nature often contains parasites and must be cooked or cured for its lean meat to be edible.
 On the other side of the world, in the 1960s and 1970s, Norwegian entrepreneurs started experimenting with aquaculture farming.
 The big breakthrough was when they figured out how to raise salmon in net pens in the sea.
 Being farm-raised, the Atlantic salmon reportedly showed advantages over the Pacific salmon, such as no parasites, easy animal capture, and higher fat content.
 With government subsidies and improved techniques, they were so successful in raising fatty and parasite-free salmon they ended up with a surplus.
 Norway has a small population and limited market; therefore, they looked to other countries to export their salmon.
 The first Norwegian salmon was imported into Japan in 1980, accepted conventionally, for grilling, not for sushi.
 Salmon had already been consumed in North America as an ingredient in sushi as early as the 1970s.
 Salmon sushi did not become widely accepted in Japan until a successful marketing partnership in the late 1980s between Bjørn E. Olsen, a Norwegian businessman tasked with helping the Norwegian salmon industry glut, and the Japanese food supplier Nichirei.